Cultural facilities fund (minor projects)

 3. Who are the professionals leading your organization?

-4. Provide a list of all capital, operating and/or project funding from the previous two (2) years that has been received from the City of Ottawa.
+4. If applicable, provide a list of all capital, operating and/or project funding from the previous two (2) years that has been received from the City of Ottawa.
 Include date, amount and purpose.

 7. Indicate who will be leading the proposed project, include a short bio and CV.